hpcugent/vsc_user_docs/mkdocs/docs/HPC/rlibs.md

 You can always check the default location(s) of `R` packages by issuing `.libPaths()` command in `R`.
 This command will show the library locations ordered by their priorities.

+### Missing R packages intalled before

 Please be aware that if you have installed an `R` packages yourself in the past (before end of February 2025), you might have to reinstall those if you want to use them:
 - on a different cluster
 - with a different version of `R`
 - with an `R` compiled with a different version of toolchain